StrikingLoo/strikingloo.github.io/wiki/light-and-nature.md

 title: "Light and nature"
 date: 2020-10-01
 description: "A small quote about the impact of light and nature in wellness"
-tags: studies, lesswrong, nature, ADHD
+tags: studies, lesswrong, nature, ADHD, longevity
 language: English
 importance: 6
 ---